Quick Guide 1: Cryptocurrencies and money laundering investigations

 The author, Senior Investigation Specialist Federico Paesano, leads the Basel Institute's Cryptocurrencies and AML Compliance Training.
 The four-session course is delivered virtually and is open to anyone seeking to prevent, detect and investigate the use of virtual assets for illicit activities, including both law enforcement and private-sector professionals.

-The guide draws on recommendations of the Global Conference on Criminal Finances and Cryptocurrencies
+The guide draws on recommendations of the Global Conference on Criminal Finances and Cryptocurrencies, co-hosted annually by the Basel Institute on Governance, Europol and INTERPOL.

 About this Quick Guide